ChainShot/Builder/docs/model_types.rst

 title                   Short Name
 type                    See :ref:`stage_types`
-completionMessage       A message shown to the user after completion position                Integer value for the stage position in the container (zero-indexed) version                 Uniquely identifies this container from others in the group task                    Markdown file describing the users task in this stage details                 Markdown file containing additional context information for the user
+completionMessage       A message shown to the user after completion position                Integer value for the stage position in the container (zero-indexed)
+task                    Markdown file describing the users task in this stage details                 Markdown file containing additional context information for the user
 ======================  ====================================================================